-Office hours: Tue and Thu, 3:30-4:30
+Office hours: 3:30-4:30 pm before class

-|Teaching Assistant:||Ravi Mangal |
+|Teaching Assistant:||Xin Zhang |

 Objectives: Aspects of software development besides programming, such as testing, debugging, and verification, comprise over 50% of the cost of software development.
 Modern technology has come a long way to aid programmers with these aspects.
 At the heart of this technology lies program analysis: a body of work that concerns discovering facts about a given program.
 Many diverse program analysis approaches exist, each with their own strengths and weaknesses.
 This course will cover a broad spectrum of these approaches, including type systems, dataflow analysis, model checking, theorem proving, and dynamic analysis, as well as their combinations.
 Both the principles underlying these approaches and hands-on experience with using and implementing tools that realize these approaches will be covered.
 A mix of basic and advanced topics will be covered.

 Intended Audience: The course is intended for students who would like to: 1) pursue research in the specializations of programming languages, compilers, and software engineering; 2) pursue research in other specializations of computer science (e.g., information security or systems) that may involve applying program analysis to problems in their domain; and 3) become more productive software engineers in industry.

 Evaluation: Students will be evaluated based on three components: take-home assignments (50%), an in-class midterm exam (25%) and an in-class final exam (25%).
 Assignments will be of two kinds: (1) using a program analysis tool based on a technique presented in class, and reporting your findings, or (2) implementing a program analysis algorithm in Java using the Chord program analysis framework.